 As briefly discussed above a good business plan and supporting financial models and statements.
 Along with other relevant information are necessary at the time of a meeting with investors to invest in your startups.
 An investor look for a foolproof strategy for the proposed business.

-This is not just limited to correct estimations od the essential resources, well-managed manpower but the most critical part is the knowledge of the target market and the ways to reach out to the target audience.
+This is not just limited to correct estimations of the essential resources, well-managed manpower but the most critical part is the knowledge of the target market and the ways to reach out to the target audience.
 If you cannot answer this in detail then you are most likely to fail and the investor will not invest in your idea.

-In a new start-up, there are always doubts about the success which sometimes creeps into the minds of the investor.
+In a new start-up, there are always doubts about success which sometimes creeps into the minds of the investor.
 And they begin to question the viability of the business.
 Even if the entrepreneur has a solid business plan.
-Simple words form the investor to the entrepreneur like “I don’t trust your product” can prove devastating to the entrepreneur as in his understanding the investor is far more experienced.
+Simple words from the investor to the entrepreneur like “I don’t trust your product” can prove devastating to the entrepreneur as in his understanding the investor is far more experienced.

 A loss of trust can also occur due to reasons such as the investor may doubt that the entrepreneur is hiding factual data from the investor.
 And since this has happened in the world all too many times.
 It is advisable not to hide any information from the investor to maintain a healthy and trustworthy working relationship.

 Lack of leadership quality and competence means that the entrepreneur is unlikely to be able to manage his team and take the business towards success.
 It is your responsibility to build a good reputation in the eyes of the investor.
 After all, you need the money so, you need to show him that he will not lose his money.

 We recommend that in your dealings with the investor, remain focused and always present reliable information to the investor.
 Reliable information is true, well-researched, relevant, and on a timely basis.